 For over 30 years, I have worked across the UK, for businesses, charities and the public sector in management, human resources, and learning & development.

 In 2006, I qualified as a counsellor.
 Since then, I have added child psychotherapy and life coaching to my portfolio.
 With children's mental health at the centre of my professional life, I founded the charity Headroom in 2008, providing specialist one-to-one counselling for disadvantaged children and young people, working through difficult emotional and psychological issues.
-This lasted for more than 12 years and was a tremendous privilege, and along with a team of skilled counsellors, we helped over 2000 children and young people embark on the road to fulfilling their potential.

 I am an accredited member of the British Association of Counsellors and Psychotherapists (BACP) and have written a series of articles for the BACP Children & Families Journal.
-I am also a qualified clinical supervisor of counsellors and psychotherapists meeting monthly as part of their ethical and professional practice.

 I am also committed to supporting and encouraging the professional development of other counsellors along with my colleague, Moira Hood.
 We deliver a post-qualifying accredited course, called 'Children Matter' that equips therapists to counsel children and young people. (www.essentialtraining.associates).